 In addition, it’s small size and simple control set will also appeal to newer players.
 It may be more expensive than the typical beginner amp, but its sound quality and tonal diversity provide tons of room for growth.

 Appearance / Features / Controls

 In terms of controls, the Pro Jr IV has a simple 2-knob setup with volume and tone controls.
-The volume acted as a master volume control, while the tone took care of all of the EQ.
-The lower the tone setting, the more emphasis on the bottom end frequencies, and of course, the higher we set it, the more treble we got.
+The volume acted as a master volume control, while the tone took care of all the EQ.
+The lower the tone setting, the more emphasis on the bottom-end frequencies.
+And of course, the higher we set it, the more treble we got.

 This control layout may be limiting for some musicians who want the ability to manipulate their sound a bit more, but if you just need a simple rig, we think the Pro Jr IV is a great option.

 It had two 12AX7 preamp tubes and driving the power section were two EL84 power tubes, generating a total of 15 watts.
 On top of this, it even had a solid-state rectifier, which tightened up the tones and did a lot to reduce the sag usually found on these smaller tube amps.

 One of the standout features of the Pro Jr IV was the Jensen P10R speaker.
 This Jensen is known for its particularly wide frequency response, which is rare in 10” speakers from any brand.

 Performance / Sound